NYCSwan/redditish/README.md

 image asset exports are included in the `src/images` directory.

-_Tip:_ If you sign up with a free Figma account, you'll have access to the Figma Inspect sidebar which provides specific color and measurement information as well as CSS snippets when you select the design elements.
+_Tip:_ If you sign up with a free Figma account, you'll have access to the Figma Inspect sidebar which provides color and measurement information.

 ***